squidm0/lgus-art-balatch/README.md

 L. Gus's Custom Deck Art is a very simple edit of Balatro's existing assets to use custom deck art in place of the standard face cards.

-The art swap only works with the non-high-contrast deck.
+The art swap works with both the standard and high-contrast decks.
 It has not been tested with collab art decks, but it seems likely that it will work fine.

 ## Installation